JD Spicer Zeb Solicitors Banner Image

 Benefits of using a private solicitor over a duty solicitor

-• Won’t know you or the details of your case before representing you
+• Not know you or your case beforehand

-Benefits of using a private criminal defence solicitor experienced in the type of charges you are facing include that they will be able to:
+Benefits of using a private criminal defence solicitor experienced in your type of charges include:

-• Spend extra getting to know you and your case
+• Time to understand you and your case properly

-• Provide pre-charge and pre-hearing advice to help develop an effective defence strategy in advance
+• Pre-charge and pre-hearing advice to build an early defence strategy

-• Discuss and negotiate out of Court disposals such as a caution or community resolution
+• Ability to negotiate out-of-court disposals such as cautions or community resolutions

 How to transfer your case to a different solicitor once the case has reached court

-• Complete a Notice of Change of Solicitor form (your new solicitor will normally do this for you)
+2. Complete a Notice of Change of Solicitor form (usually prepared by your new solicitor)

 Read more about how transfer of legal aid to a new solicitor works.